Match: Modern matches

 Friction matches made with white phosphorus as well as those made from phosphorus sesquisulfide can be struck on any suitable surface.
 They have remained particularly popular in the United States, even when safety matches had become common in Europe, and are still widely used today around the world, including in many developing countries, for such uses as camping, outdoor activities, emergency/survival situations, and stocking homemade survival kits.
 However, strike-anywhere matches are banned on all kinds of aircraft under the "dangerous goods" classification U.N.
 1331, Matches, strike-anywhere.

 Safety matches are classified as dangerous goods, "U.N.
 1944, Matches, safety".
 They are not universally forbidden on aircraft; however, they must be declared as dangerous goods and individual airlines or countries may impose tighter restrictions.

+Storm matches

 Storm matches, also known as lifeboat matches or flare matches, are often included in survival kits.
 They have a strikeable tip similar to a normal match, but the combustible compound – including an oxidiser – continues down the length of the stick, coating half or more of the entire matchstick.
 The match also has a waterproof coating (which often makes the match more difficult to light), and often storm matches are longer than standard matches.
 As a result of the combustible coating, storm matches burn strongly even in strong winds, and can even spontaneously re-ignite after being briefly immersed in water.

-The pyrotechnics compound burns self-sustained.
+Hobbyist collection

 The hobby of collecting match-related items, such as matchcovers and matchbox labels, is known as phillumeny.